 Lost articles may be inquired for/claimed at the Circulation Desk.
 You may also inquire at the Law School Dean’s Office or with Campus Security.

 Photocopiers are located on the top and bottom floor of the MLIC.
 There are two copiers located on the 1st floor, and one on the 3rd floor.
 Photocopiers accept coins and bills.
 Copy cards may also be used and purchased at the Circulation Desk.

 Patrons are advised NOT to leave personal belongings unattended in the MLIC.
 The MLIC takes no responsibility for the personal property of its patrons.

 The College of Law and the Mabee Legal Information Centers are smoke-free facilities.

 Located on the 1st and 3rd floors, the collaborative study rooms are available for group study by law students.
-These rooms are open during regular hours and individuals may use them at any time.
+These rooms are open during regular hours..

 Additional policies directed to law students only

 Journal Office Materials Policy

-- The purpose of this policy is to make sure that materials are available for all patrons of the library as well as the journal staffs and to insure the journal editorial staffs have the access their cite checking assignments require.
+- The purpose of this policy is to make sure that materials are available for all patrons of the library as well as the journal staffs and to ensure the journal editorial staffs have the access their cite-checking assignments require.

-- Only those materials which are checked out shall be stored for more than 24 hours in the Editorial Offices of any of the student journals.
-Materials may be checked out either from the Circulation Desk at anytime or from the Information Desk on the 1st floor, weekdays 1-5 pm.
+- Only those materials that are checked out shall be stored for more than 24 hours in the Editorial Offices of any of the student journals.
+Materials may be checked out either from the Circulation Desk at any time or from the Information Desk on the first floor, weekdays 1-5 p.m.
 All materials checked out to a journal will be checked out to the journal’s departmental patron record.

 - Shelving carts will be designated for each journal office for materials checked out to the journal office.
 Once a week a part-time circulation staff member of the MLIC will inventory all library materials stored in each journal’s office.
 These materials, if not checked out, will be checked out to the journal’s departmental patron record.